Vampurica/DZMS-DayZMissionSystem/README.md

 4. Put the "DZMS" folder into your Server.pbo.

-5. Open up your server_moniter.SQF in the system folder in your server.PBO.
+5. Open up your server_monitor.SQF in the system folder in your server.PBO.

 	Search for this line